The absolute seawater entropy: Part I. Definition: Conclusion

-It would be valuable to redo the tuning of the TEOS10's formulation by imposing the values of both $\eta_{w0}$ and $\eta_{s0}$ at $0$°C, rather than using the value $g_{010}$ and $g_{210}$ as free adjustment variables in the Tables~\ref{Table_TEOS10_sigma_W_x_y_z} and \ref{Table_TEOS10_sigma_S_x_y_z}.
-Nonetheless, I think that adding the missing first-order correction term $\Delta \eta_s$, as did by Millero and the present paper as well, does not introduce major uncertainties, simply because most of non-linearities are already taken into account by using the well-founded standard TEOS10's version.
+Increased accuracy could be achieved by readjusting the tuning of the TEOS10's formulation by using the absolute values of both $\eta_{\rm w0}$ and $\eta_{\rm s0}$ at $0{}^{\circ}$C, rather than using the values $g_{010}$ and $g_{210}$ as free adjustment variables in Tables~\ref{Table_TEOS10_sigma_W_x_y_z} and \ref{Table_TEOS10_sigma_S_x_y_z}.
+Nonetheless, I think that adding the missing first-order correction term $\Delta \eta_{\rm s}$, as done by Millero and the present paper as well, does not introduce major uncertainties.
+This is due to the fact that the majority of the nonlinearities have already been considered in the well-founded standard TEOS10 version.

-It should be noted that the absolute definition of the seawater entropy, as described by Franck Millero and in the current paper, is currently rejected by the ocean community.
-In particular, reference is often made in IAPWS documents and papers (International Association for the Properties of Water and Steam) to the conclusions of the 5th International Conference on the Properties of Steam in London in 1956, which recommended that the specific internal energy and the specific entropy of the saturated liquid at the triple point should been set equal to zero, without affecting any measurable thermodynamic properties of the climate system \citep[see for instance][]{IAPWS_Erlangen_1997,Wagner_Pruss_2002, Wagner_Kretzschmar_2008,Kretzschmar_Wagner_2019}.
-However, other contributions have admitted the possibility of at least considering as an option the absolute entropies for liquid water and dry air \citep{Millero_Leung_1976,Millero_1983, Feistel_Hagen_1995,Lemmon_al_2000,Feistel_Wagner_2006}.
-It is within this last framework that the present paper is situated.
+Since \citet[][p.~8]{Fofonoff_1962}, the prevailing view in the oceanographic community is that the choice of the linear salinity function $a_2 +a_4\:S$ entering into the TEOS10 definition of the seawater entropy has no practical impact on known oceanographic applications and that the choice of fixing $a_2$ and $a_4$ is a matter of convention.
+However, some people think that the Millero and TEOS10 approaches may be considered valid and that neither should be subject to general rejection.
+It is within this last absolute-entropy framework that the present and Millero's papers are situated, in line with the previous books of \citet{Fowler_Stat_Mechanics_1929}, \citet{Guggenheim_Methods_Gibbs_1933}, and \citet{Guggenheim_Thermodynamics_1950}, where the third law of thermodynamics and the Sackur-Tetrode translational entropy were fully considered.
+Note, however, that Guggenheim rather called the absolute value of entropy the ``{\it conventional\:}'' entropy.